 Throughout the programme, participants study mental health social work and evidence-based social interventions at three levels (individuals, families and communities) which will become the foundation of their social work practice.

-Job description
+Role

 Consultant Social Workers are at the heart of the Think Ahead programme and play a crucial role in preparing Think Ahead participants to become outstanding social workers.